waynesworld10/hello-world/README.md

 # hello-world
-Simple program prints out to the screen "hello world".
+Simple program prints out to the screen "hello world, I am a programming master".